-- (c) if measuring an investee's assets, liabilities and non-controlling interest in accordance with (a) or (b) is impracticable (as defined in AASB 108), the investor shall: - (i) if the investee is a business, apply the requirements of AASB 3.
-The deemed acquisition date shall be the beginning of the earliest period for which application of AASB 3 is practicable, which may be the current period. - (ii) if the investee is not a business, apply the acquisition method as described in AASB 3 without recognising any goodwill for the investee as of the deemed acquisition date.
-The deemed acquisition date shall be the beginning of the earliest period for which the application of this paragraph is practicable, which may be the current period.
+- (ii) the previous carrying amount of the investor's involvement with the investee. - C4A If measuring an investee's assets, liabilities and non-controlling interests in accordance with paragraph C4(a) or (b) is impracticable (as defined in AASB 108), an investor shall: - (a) if the investee is a business, apply the requirements of AASB 3 as of the deemed acquisition date.
+The deemed acquisition date shall be the beginning of the earliest period for which application of paragraph C4(a) is practicable, which may be the current period. - (b) if the investee is not a business, apply the acquisition method as described in AASB 3 but without recognising any goodwill for the investee as of the deemed acquisition date.
+The deemed acquisition date shall be the beginning of the earliest period for which the application of paragraph C4(b) is practicable, which may be the current period.